 If you and your partner drive two cars, combining them under the same insurance policy, too, can help save money.

 Apart from the economic benefits you stand to gain, another reason you should not hide or withhold your marital status from your insurer is because doing so could lead to them branding you untrustworthy and voiding your policy.
 In general, life events like marriage, divorce and moving to a new house are considered major happenings which can have an impact on your premiums.
 So, it’s best to be open about such events to your insurer.

 Want more good reads?
 You'll love these too:

-How to get a cheaper car service in Singapore Is it cheaper to own a car or use Grab or Uber?
+How to get a cheaper car service in Singapore Is it cheaper to own a car or use Grab?
 Get the facts here.